Shuffling via sums of Jucys--Murphy Elements: The limit profile

 \end{lemma}

-\begin{proof} This proof follows the argument in Lemma 5.3 of~\cite{nestoridi2024comparing}, with the only difference being that we remove boxes \( l \) times.
-Specifically, we remove \( \lambda_1 - \mu_1 \) boxes from the first row, which implies that \( l \) boxes are removed from rows \( i > 1 \).
+\begin{proof} This proof follows the argument in Lemma 5.3 of~\cite{nestoridi2024comparing}, the only difference being the removal of $\ell$ boxes instead of one.
+Specifically, we remove $ \lambda_1 - \mu_1 $ boxes from the first row, which implies that $ \ell $ boxes are removed from rows $ i > 1 $.
 Therefore,

 It is also clear that

 Hence,

 \end{proof}